Surprise in the court case against Nicolás Maduro and Cilia Flores in the U.S.

 Moment of Maduro's arrest (i) and Nicolás Maduro before his arrest (d)Photo © Collage YouTube/social media screenshot - Instagram capture/Nicolás Maduro

-The World Cup, behind the postponement
+The World Cup, Behind the Postponement

 Extra time for tests and motions

-Estevao is known for having been part of the defense team for rapper Sean "Diddy" Combs, where she contributed to achieving the dismissal of the most serious charges.
-According to her own firm, the attorney "develops innovative and cutting-edge legal arguments that often lead to positive outcomes, such as the complete dismissal of charges."
+Estevao is known for having been part of the defense team for rapper Sean "Diddy" Combs, where she contributed to achieving the acquittal of the most serious charges.
+According to her own law firm, the attorney "develops innovative and cutting-edge legal arguments that often lead to positive outcomes, such as the complete dismissal of charges."

 The case from the beginning